 Extra-curricular drama is very much encouraged.
-We hold an annual School Production and in the last few years we have performed 'Aladdin', 'Bugsy Malone', 'We Will Rock You', 'Sweeney Todd', 'The Lion, the Witch and the Wardrobe', 'Beauty and the Beast', 'School of Rock', our own adaptation of 'The Grimm Tales', 'Matilda' and most recently 'Oliver'.
+We hold an annual school production and in the last few years we have performed 'Sweeney Todd', 'Beauty and the Beast', 'School of Rock', our own adaptation of 'The Grimm Tales', 'Matilda' and 'Oliver'.
+Last year we wrote our own production 'Game of Harts' telling the story before Alice In Wonderland of the Queen of Hearts.
+Our production for December 2024 will be 'Grease - School Edition'.
 The productions are a popular part of school life and allow students to make friendships across the year groups.
 We have a Drama club that is open to all who want to have fun, develop their skills and make like-minded friends.